rubocode/vision-lk/introduction/french/french-89.md

 On my left is the first Executive President of Sri Lanka, President J.&nbsp;R.&nbsp;Jayewardene.
 On my right is the first woman Prime Minister in the world Mrs. Sirimavo Bandaranaike.
 The French Ambassador was also in attendance.

-While I was at [Stevens](stevens), I made use of the opportunity to join a course of study titled Old Regime and the French Revolution.